sixeyed/docker-windows-workshop/slides/sections/prod-config.md

 firefox "http://$ip/app"
 ```

-> It all works as befor,e using the default config in the image
+> It all works as before, using the default config in the image

 ---